Yuan-Meng/personal_website_2.0/content/notes/birthday_2025/index.md

 > If life was easy then, why did you choose to make it harder now?

 So let me answer this again: I don't want life to be hard or a breeze.
 I just don't want my life to slip through my fingers all because it's so easy auto-piloting from what I know.
 I don't mind a little bit of pain if it' something interesting, new, and entertaining that I go after.
-So here's my birthday wish this year: <span style="color: #c95917">intentionality</span> and <span style="color: #007b22">thoughtfulness</span>.
+So here's my birthday wish this year: <span style="color: #c95917">intentionality</span> and <span style="color: #007b22">thoughtfulness</span> towards what I desire and how I think and act to get there.